Pkrysinski/weather-dashboard-app/README.md

 TODO...
 NEEDS-
 >Add some styling via CSS and make the page look a little nicer!
+>Make searchHistoryEL elements clickable links that re-search based on that city.
 WANTS-
 >Would like to have auto-fill set up for the search textbox with a few hundred cities.
 >Would like to make textbox take zip codes.